 - Your first glimpse of the blue Mediterranean

 - The harbour and beach at Camogli

-This route features the following characteristics and interests: Coast, Mountains, Remote, Villages and farms, Food, Vegan friendly, Wine
+This route features the following characteristics and interests: Coast, Mountains, Remote, Villages and farms, Drive to route, Food, Vegan friendly, Wine

 An extra day at the start to visit Pavia or just to relax after your journey in Arabella's lovely villa (with pool), and extra nights at the end to explore the Ligurian coast and the Cinque Terre.